gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/ddd-solid.md

 The restructuring enables us to add new functionality without modifying existing code.
 Therefore we comply with the _Open-Closed principle_!
-If we want to add a new side-effect, we only have to add a new `EventHandler<OrderCreatedEvent>`.
+If we want to add a new side-effect, we only have to add a new implementation of `EventHandler<OrderCreatedEvent>`.
 It is not necessary to touch the original `CreateOrderUseCase` class anymore.

 Some intrigued readers may wonder how to test this setup.
 [Spring Boot](https://spring.io/projects/spring-boot) offers an easy way to